pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 Now let’s talk about gRPC.

 If you want to develop a service, the first thing you need to decide is how the client communicates with your service.
-You may implement your own protocol and RPC, although it is efficient, it is not common.
+You may implement your own protocol and RPC.
+Although it is efficient, it is not common.
 You may also use RESTful API based on HTTP protocol directly, but if you care about high performance and need to provide many APIs, it is not convenient.

 ### Why gRPC?

 Now, many users choose gRPC, a widely used RPC framework developed by Google.
-The gRPC is supported by many languages, users can communicate with your service with their favorite languages easily.
+The gRPC is supported by many languages.
+Users can communicate with your service with their favorite languages easily.
 The gRPC uses protocol buffer for serializing and de-serializing the binary data efficiently.
-The gRPC has rich interfaces, you can use unary, client streaming, server streaming and duplex streaming for your own case.
-The gRPC is based on HTTP/2, so you can get many benefits, for example, you can use SSL of HTTP/2 for data encryption.
+The gRPC has rich interfaces, and you can use unary, client streaming, server streaming and duplex streaming for your own case.
+The gRPC is based on HTTP/2, so you can get many benefits.
+For example, you can use SSL of HTTP/2 for data encryption.

 ### HTTP/2